 Nice Guy: Giorno proves he is as sweet and kind as his biological half-father Jonathan in the "what if" DLC scenario for Vento Aureo.

 Power Creep, Power Seep: In the JJBA universe, Stands are only visible to those who have another Stand.
-Here, the non-Stand users can presumably see them, allowing them to avoid attacks and strike at the users through the Stands.
+Here, the non-Stand users (any characters from Parts 1 and 2, plus Baoh) can presumably see them, allowing them to avoid attacks and strike at the users through the Stands.

 Power Up Let Down: Gold Experience's ability to transform objects into living things is one of the most diverse and creatively applied Stand abilities in the manga, and Giorno being The Chessmaster that he is, it's his most frequently abused one.
 It's not really represented at all in the game, with his Rapid-Fire Fisticuffs and his perception-slowing punch taking precedence.